OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 Google Compute Engine was selected as the compute tool as it provides scalable, high-performance VMs (virtual machines), integrates with other Google Cloud services (such as Cloud Storage and BigQuery) and enables efficient data processing.

-Google Cloud SQL is used as the database (db) of choice with a MySQL configuration.
-The data is loaded to the Google Cloud SQL database then connected downstream to BigQuery.
-Although the current source data is ingested and processed in a batch mode, the near future client consideration for this solution is to directly write the transactional data from the ERP to the Cloud SQL db in real time.
-Hence, the incorporation of Cloud SQL in this pipeline.
+MariaDB is used as the database (db) of choice running inside of Docker.
+The data is loaded to the MariaDB database then connected downstream to BigQuery.
+Although the current source data is ingested and processed in a batch mode, the near future client consideration for this solution is to directly write the transactional data from the ERP to the database in real time.
+Hence, the incorporation of MariaDB in this pipeline.

 BigQuery is used as the data warehousing tool as it is ideal for handling large-scale analytics queries and is already being used by the client’s firm as their primary data warehouse.
 It can also handle enormous amounts of data with near-instant query response time, using its distributed architecture.